Syed Hasan Imam, President of Indian National Congress who represented India at the ‘League Of Nations’.

 League Scheme.

-Syed Hassan Imam strongly opposed the Rowlatt Act of 1919 and conducted a huge rally, which sent shivers among the British.
+Syed Hasan Imam strongly opposed the Rowlatt Act of 1919 and conducted a huge rally, which sent shivers among the British.
 He had great respect towards Islam, but opposed religious bigotry.

 Thus, he advocated for unity and religious harmony.
-Hassan Imam played different roles both in the Indian National Movement and the Movement for social reforms in the country.
-He led the ‘Swadesi League’ as its General Secretary, which was formed to garner public support for the Swadesi Movement.
+Hasan Imam played different roles both in the Indian National Movement and the Movement for social reforms in the country.
+He led the ‘Swadeshi League’ as its General Secretary, which was formed to garner public support for the Swadeshi Movement.
 He attracted the masses with his impressive speeches, which irked the British Government.

-Syed Hassan Imam, who dedicated his life for the Indian National Movement till his last breath, passed away on 19 April, 1933.
+Syed Hasan Imam, who dedicated his life for the Indian National Movement till his last breath, passed away on 19 April, 1933.